Call-Me-Doc/origins_lore_/Characters/Mythos/The_Unbeliever_.md

  // Is legally required to commit a "Technoblade Refrence" if a government is formed near him. we do not know what this means.

+ // Some cultures believe him to be a woman because he enjoys dressing as a woman in some lands.

  // Has fucked a crab.
 You get bored after a few thousand years.

  // Has made an ongoing bet for [[TheVibeGod]]'s head, binding their soul to it.